linode/docs/docs/guides/development/javascript/authenticating-over-websockets-jwt/index.md

 slug: authenticating-over-websockets-with-jwt
 author:
   name: Nathaniel Stickman
-description: "In this guide, you will learn how to use Websockets and JSON Web Tokens (JWTs) together in your app with several practical examples."
+description: 'In this guide, you will learn how to use Websockets and JSON Web Tokens, which are also called JWTs together in your app with several practical examples.'
-og_description: "In this guide, you will learn how to use Websockets and JSON Web Tokens (JWTs) together in your app with several practical examples."
+og_description: 'In this guide, you will learn how to use Websockets and JSON Web Tokens, which are also called JWTs together in your app with several practical examples.'
 keywords: ['websocket token authentication']
 tags: ['web applications']
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'